jackey48/Rogue/README.md

  Algorithms contain code intended to be used in the program while Design Ideas contained the end concept we wanted and what systems we could have used to make it.

-  // Contained useful ideas but ultimately not what were looking for https://jellepelgrims.com/posts/roguelike_java
+  // Contained useful ideas but ultimately not what were looking for<p>
+https://jellepelgrims.com/posts/roguelike_java